 - Disclosure with the lawful consent of the person.

 - Disclosure to the National Center for Missing and Exploited Children in connection with a report thereto.

 - Disclosure to a governmental entity if we believe in good faith that an emergency involving death or serious physical injury to any person requires disclosure without delay.

 - As may be necessary for the protection of the rights or property of Asurion.

-If you believe a request falls within one of these stated exceptions, include the notation “Applicable Exception Request” in the email header to email@example.com.
-If it does fall into one of these recognized exceptions, we will process the request on an expedited basis.
+If you believe a request falls within one of these stated exceptions, include the notation “Applicable Exception Request” in the email header to firstname.lastname@example.org.
+If it does fall into one of the recognized exceptions, we will process the request on an expedited basis.

 The type of process required by Asurion includes: